Yawa languages: Classification

 d~r, b~w, we~o, p~f are all common sound correspondences.

 Ethnologue (2009, 2013) takes this a step further, and placed Yawa within West Papuan itself.

 Foley (2018) classifies Yawa separately as an independent language family.

 Typological overview

 Yawa languages are split intransitive languages, which are typologically highly uncommon in New Guinea.

 Unlike the Sepik languages, Taiap, and other languages of northern New Guinea, masculine rather than feminine is the unmarked gender, whereas Taiap and the Sepik languages treat feminine as the default unmarked gender.
 In Yawa languages, feminine is delegated mostly for animate nouns with obvious female sexual characteristics.

 Basic vocabulary

-Basic vocabulary of the Yapen languages Yawa and Saweru listed in Foley (2018):
+Basic vocabulary of the Yapen languages Yawa and Saweru listed in Foley (2018).
+The pairs are not necessarily cognate.
+This sample suggests that the linguistic distance between the two languages is in fact greater than the typical distance between two dialects of a same language.